-The Honourable Artillery Company is the oldest regiment in the British Army and the second most senior unit of the Territorial Army.
+The Honourable Artillery Company is the oldest regiment in the British Army and the second most senior unit of the Army Reserve.
 The Company traditionally dates its origins to 1537 when Henry VIII granted a charter to the Fraternity or Guild of Artillery of Longbows, Crossbows and Handguns for ‘the better increase of the defence of this our realm’ and ‘the maintenance of the science of artillery’.
 This fraternity practised in the Artillery Ground in Bishopsgate (Spitalfields) until around the 1560s.
 During the years of the Armada threat in 1586-1588, this practice ground was again used by the officers who trained the City of London’s Trained Bands and who were also known as the ‘Captains of the Artillery Garden’.
 The word ‘artillery’ was used at this time to describe archery and other missile weapons, while bigger guns were known as ‘great artillery’.

 In 1611 practice was again revived in the Bishopsgate ground when the ‘society of arms’ also used the space for training.
 This 1611 group, who were performing the same training in the same space used by the 1537 fraternity, are the certain ancestors of today’s Honourable Artillery Company.
 During the Civil War period of 1642-1649, the City of London was predominantly Parliamentarian and members of the Artillery Company fought on mainly the Parliamentarian side, but there were also some Royalists amongst its membership and also men who changed sides.
 Although some of the Company’s silver and records were lost during the Civil War period, its Archives